September 28, 2011 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2011-09-28/

 Roby Goldy (Alumni Relations & Special Events); Jeff Halbur and Joann Jaqua (University Development); Bonnie Hanson (College of Allied Health & Nursing); Lenny Koupal (Student Union); Dan Levin (Accounting & Business Law); Jada Reemer (College of Education); Steven Rodman (Academic Computer Center); Sharon Sandland (Business Services);

-Jessica Schomberg (Library Services); Kristin Underwood (Career Development Center); Melissa Van Winkle (Affirmative Action); Teri Wallace (Special Education); Mitch Wallerstedt (Information & Technology Services); and Bonnie Windschitl (Academic Affairs).
+Jessica Schomberg (Library Services); Kristin Underwood (Career Development Center); Melissa Van Winkle (Equal Opportunity & Title IX); Teri Wallace (Special Education); Mitch Wallerstedt (Information & Technology Services); and Bonnie Windschitl (Academic Affairs).

 Those accepted into the 2011-2012 Leadership Institute program include: Lyudmyla Ardanova (Chemistry & Geology); David Beimers (Social Work); Jason Casey, Marni Dunning, Nicole Huettl, Michael Menne and Sandra Popowski (Information & Technology Services); Nancy Drescher (English); Lynnette Engeswick and Lisa Fleck (Dental Hygiene);